What42Pizza/Buckshot-Roulette/README.md

 Rare: 0.3x multiplier
 ```

-Also, this is my first Android app (or any app for that reason).
+Also, the android version is my first Android app (or any app for that reason).
 I'm only making this for myself, so I can't guarantee any support